Information

 • the child addition part of Pension Credit

-If your parent or carer applies for Best Start Foods, they'll need to call Social Security Scotland free on 0800 182 2222.
-The opening times are Monday to Friday, 8am to 6pm.
+If your parent or carer applies, they'll need to call Social Security Scotland free on 0800 182 2222.
+The opening times are 8am to 5pm, Monday to Friday8am to 5pm, Monday to Friday.
 They can also download and fill in the paper form.
 They cannot apply online.

 If you're 18 or 19 and do not get benefits